gilch/hissp/README.md

 Make sure the lambda returns `None`s (or something false), because a true value acts like `break` in `any()`.
-Obviously, you can use this to your advantage if you *want* a break, which seems to happen pretty often when writing loops.
+Obviously, you can use this to your advantage if you *want* a break, which seems to happen pretty often when writing imperative loops.

-See also `itertools`, `iter`.
+See also `itertools`, `builtins..iter`.

 > There's no `if` statement.
 Branching is fundamental!